Speakers

 Don't Munch on a Hunch | Jan 23 | 3:30 pm

 Kirk Hughes is an RN working as a Certified Specialist in Poison Information and Education Director for the Minnesota Regional Poison Center since 2000 and has managed over 98,000 tox-related cases.
-He retired from the Fire Service after 27 years in July 2022.
+He retired from the Fire Service after 27 years in July 2022 and has been an EMT for 30+ years.
 He has also worked as an Investigator for the Hennepin County Medical Examiner's Office and provided Expert Witness services for the Hennepin County Prosecutors office.

 Andy Klitzke